Tom Parker Bowles

 Thomas Henry Charles Parker Bowles (born 18 December 1974) is a British food writer and food critic.
-Parker Bowles is the author of nine cookbooks and, in 2010, won the Guild of Food Writers 2010 award for his writings on British food.
+Parker Bowles is the author of nine cookery books and, in 2010, won the Guild of Food Writers 2010 award for his writings on British food.
 He is known for his appearances as a judge in numerous television food series and for his reviews of restaurant meals around the UK and overseas for GQ, Esquire, and The Mail on Sunday.

 Parker Bowles is the son of Queen Camilla and Andrew Parker Bowles.
 His stepfather and godfather is King Charles III.

 Early life and education

 Tom Parker Bowles was born on 18 December 1974 in London.
 He grew up in Wiltshire at Bolehyde Manor in Allington, near Chippenham, and later at Middlewick House, near Corsham.
 He and his sister Laura were raised as Catholics.
-Both their father and their paternal grandmother, Dame Ann Parker Bowles, were Catholic.
+Both his father and paternal grandmother were Catholic.
+His paternal grandparents were Derek Henry Parker Bowles of Donnington Castle House in Berkshire, who was a great-grandson of Thomas Parker, 6th Earl of Macclesfield, and his wife Ann (née de Trafford), daughter of multimillionaire racehorse owner Sir Humphrey de Trafford, 4th Baronet.
+His maternal grandparents were Major Bruce Shand and The Honourable Rosalind Cubitt, daughter of the 3rd Baron Ashcombe and Sonia Rosemary Keppel.
 Like his father, he is in distant remainder to the Earldom of Macclesfield.

 Parker Bowles was educated at Summer Fields School in Oxford.
 In the 1980s, he and his sister attended Heywood Preparatory School in Corsham.
 He later attended Eton College and Worcester College, Oxford.
 Parker Bowles states that immediately after leaving school, he fell in love with food writing, and cites his mother's cooking skills and recipes as his inspiration.